Sunith/AutoImageScroll/README.md

 In an application, if we need to scroll images in profile view like gallery images, You can use this quick start sample project.

-This is my first git project in git repository.
+This is my first  project in git repository.

 You can also expect more quick start project like this..... in following days. . ..

+Have a nice day !! :) ...
 Thanks

 Sunith Murali